Nhiokh/react-parcel-starter-kit-withJest/README.md

 npm start or yarn start
 ```

-this starts a dev server which on port 1234 (access via localhost:1234)
+This starts a dev server which on port 1234 (access via localhost:1234).
+Hot reloading is available right out of the box.

 ### Starting building your app for production